Catinat-class cruiser: General characteristics and machinery

 The ships of the Catinat class differed slightly in dimensions.
 Both were 101.2 m long at the waterline, but Catinat was 101.56 m long overall while Protet was 101.52 m overall.
 They had a beam of 13.6 m, which increased to 15.23 and 15.52 m at the sponsons for Catinat and Protet, respectively.
-Catinat had an average draft of 6 m, while Protets draft was 6.07 m.
+Catinat had an average draft of 6 m, while Protet's draft was 6.07 m.
 Catinat displaced 4113.65 t, while displaced 4183.55 t.
 Protet suffered from stability problems and had to have ballast added, accounting for her greater displacement.
 Catinat was instead affected by severe vibration at speeds greater than 15 kn; both ships were poorly ventilated.

 Like most French warships of the period, the Catinat-class cruisers' hulls had a pronounced ram bow, tumblehome shape, and a short forecastle deck.
 Below the waterline, the hulls were covered in a layer of wood and copper sheathing to protect them from biofouling on long voyages overseas.
 The ships had a minimal superstructure, consisting primarily of a small conning tower and a bridge.
 They were originally to have been fitted with heavy military masts, but during construction, these were replaced with lighter pole masts with spotting tops for observation and signaling purposes.
 The ships were fitted with four searchlights.
 Their crew numbered 399 officers and enlisted men.

 The ships' propulsion system consisted of a pair of vertical triple-expansion steam engines driving two screw propellers.
 Steam was provided by sixteen coal-burning Belleville-type water-tube boilers that were ducted into two funnels.
 Their machinery was rated to produce 7000 ihp normally, and up to 9000 ihp using forced draft, for a top speed of 19 kn.
 In their initial sea trials, Catinat was reached 9933 ihp for a speed of 19.61 kn and Catinat made 9425 ihp for 20.28 kn.
 Coal storage amounted to 570.18 t, which allowed them to steam for 6000 nmi at a speed of 10 kn.